 \subsection{Precomputation of Distance and Time Segments}

+The total cost to cover all customer locations depends on the total distance $d_v^{T}$ that each participating AV $v$ travels and the total amount of time $\tau_v^{T}$ it takes for each trip.
+Thus, the optimal solution for A-VRPD can be obtained faster by facilitating the computation of $d_v^{T}$ and $\tau_v^{T}$.
+More specifically, we find that $d_v^{T}$ and $\tau_v^{T}$ can be calculated more quickly since the distance and time segments constituting $d_v^{T}$ and $\tau_v^{T}$ can be pre-computed as the locations of participating AVs, the distribution facility, and the waiting location of each group are known, as well as the current traffic conditions.

-A key variable used to compute the cost for operating an AV (and ultimately to obtain the solution for the LAD problem) is the total distance that a vehicle $v$ traveled denoted by $d_v^{tot}$.
-Another important variable is the total travel time of a vehicle $v$ denoted by $t_v^{tot}$ which is used to ensure that it does not exceed the amount of available time $t_v^{avail}$ of the vehicle.
-Denote the length of a route between two 2D GPS points $a$ and $b$ by $d_{a,b}$.
-Also denote by $t_{a,b}$ the travel time between any two GPS points $a$ and $b$.
-The total distance $d_v^{tot}$ can be calculated by adding up the distance segments between (1) the distribution center and waiting locations ($d_{f,w}$), (2) two waiting locations ($d_{w_i, w_j}$), and (3) distribution center and the original vehicle location ($d_{f,v}$).
-Now the total distance $d_v^{tot}$ can be calculated as follows.
+Let's denote the length of a route between two 2D locations $i$ and $j$ by $d_{i,j}$, which can be obtained using a navigation tool such as Google Map API.
+Also, denote by $\tau_{i,j}$ the travel time between two 2D locations $i$ and $j$, which can also be estimated using a navigation tool.
+We compute all distance segments between (1) the distribution facility and a waiting location, denoted by $d_{f,w_1}$, (2) two waiting locations, denoted by $d_{w_i, w_j}$, and (3) the distribution facility and the vehicle's initial location, denoted by $d_{f,v}$ (or $d_{v,f}$).
+The total distance $d_v^{T}$ for AV $v$ to visit a sequence of waiting locations $\{w_1, ..., w_n\}$ can then be computed using the pre-computed distance segments as follows.

-which indicates that vehicle $v$ first moves to the distribution center $f$ to get loaded with parcels; and then, it visits a sequence of waiting locations $\{w_1, ..., w_n\}$ to serve customers; once it completes visiting all waiting locations, \emph{i.e.,} finishing delivery, it returns to the distribution center and moves back to its original location.
-A critical observation is that the optimization solver examines various sequences of waiting locations $\{w_1, ..., w_n\}$ and computes the total distance accordingly as it evaluates feasible solutions.
-Therefore, pre-computing all these distance segments (\emph{i.e.} $d_{v,f}$, $d_{f,w_1}$, $d_{w_i,w_{i+1}}$, $d_{w_n,f}$ + $d_{f,v}$) and providing them to the solver can significantly reduce the time for computing the solution for the LAD problem.
+which indicates that an AV $v$ first moves to the distribution facility $f$ to get loaded with parcels and drones; and then, it visits a sequence of waiting locations $\{w_1, ..., w_n\}$ to serve customers; once it completes visiting all waiting locations, it returns to the distribution facility and moves back to its initial location.

-Similarly, the total travel time can be calculated as the following.
+Similarly, the total travel time $\tau_v^{T}$ can be calculated based on the precomputed time segments as the following.